 Racers will receive a tracking device.
 This has to be carried at all times and it must be returned to the race organisation after the race!

 Racers must follow the exact route given to them.
 Racers are not allowed to take short cuts.
-A racer may leave the route (for example to buy food or to fix the bike), but racers must enter the route again at the same location.
+A racer may leave the route (for example to buy food or to fix the bike), but racers must enter the route again at the same location where they left it.

 Checkpoints and Cut-off times: